Cost of Damp Proof Course

 £1000

-How Much Does It Cost to Damp Proof a Wall?
+How Much Does Damp Proofing Cost?

 So how much does damp proofing cost on average?
 Well this can vary quite drastically depending on the size of your property and the method of damp proofing.